Hail To The Chef!

 Linda had the Chicken Tarragon; 8 oz.
 Airline chicken, filled with Fontina cheese and fresh spinach, fragrant tarragon, served with seasonal vegetables, a beurre blanc sauce ($29.95).

 Since it was nearing fireworks time, we asked for our dessert to be served upstairs on the patio outside the bar.
 Surprisingly, no one else in the restaurant took advantage of this location.
 We shared a Soufflé El Nino, flourless Grand Marnier soufflé, served with chocolate ganache, crème anglaise and Chantilly cream ($13.95).
-Decadence on a plate.
+It’s decadence on a plate.

-This dessert was plenty large for the four of us, especially as the staff also brought us a lovely dessert plate with a small éclair, crème brûlée and a white chocolate covered strawberry.
+This dessert was plenty large for the four of us, especially as the staff also brought us a lovely dessert plate with a small éclair, crème brûlée and white chocolate covered strawberry.
 I think they thought we were celebrating a birthday or were perhaps just happy that we were back upstairs.
 As Guy Fieri would say, the Grand Marnier soufflé was “out of bounds!”

 Dan and Linda, who were Ubering, closed the evening with chocolate martinis, while designated driver Tracy, on the other hand, drove her slightly over-served husband home.
 I was coherent enough, however, to know I wanted to come back … soon!
 And we did.